 ULV participates in the Federal Campus-based Financial Aid programs.
-Federal Grants and Work-Study funds earned do not have to be repaid; however, loans must be repaid.
+Federal Grants received and Work-Study funds earned do not have to be repaid; however, loans must be repaid.
 Graduate students are not eligible to receive grants.
-Perkins Loan and Federal Work-Study programs are available to graduate students.
+The Federal Perkins Loan and Federal Work-Study programs are available to graduate students.

 Federal Pell Grants are awarded to undergraduate students on the basis of financial need.
 Students enrolled in the fifth-year Teacher Credential program are not eligible to receive Federal Pell Grants.
-During the 2004-2005 academic year Pell Grant awards ranged from \$400 to \$4,050.
+During the 2007-2008 academic year Federal Pell Grant awards will range from \$400 to \$4,050.
 A student cannot receive Federal Pell Grant disbursement funds from more than one institution for the same term.
 If more than one institution submits a payment for the same term, one of the schools will be required to withdraw the Federal Pell Grant award from the student's financial aid.
 The student will then be responsible for any school account balance this may create.

 Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate students with exceptional financial need.
 Students enrolled in the fifth-year Teacher Credential program are not eligible to receive Federal Pell Grants.
-During the 2004-2005 academic year, FSEOG awards ranged from \$500 to \$1,500.
-Students must be enrolled at least half-time to receive FSEOG.
+During the 2007-2008 academic year, FSEOG awards will range from \$500 to \$1,500.
+Students must be enrolled at least half-time to receive FSEOG Grants.
 Federal Perkins Loans are awarded to students with exceptional financial need.
-During the 2004-2005 academic year, students were eligible to receive a maximum of \$2500.
+During the 2007-2008 academic year, Federal Perkins Loan awards will range from \$375 to \$750.
+Students must be enrolled at least half-time to receive Federal Perkins Loans.

-Federal Work-Study (FWS) is a paid work opportunity to eligible applicants, allowing students to earn money to pay for educational expenses.
+Federal Work-Study (FWS) funds are awarded to students with the greatest financial need.
+Federal Work Study is a paid work opportunity to eligible applicants, allowing students to earn money to pay for educational expenses.
 Employment may not exceed 20 hours per week during periods when school is in session in the fall and spring semesters.
 Every effort is made to place students in work related to their studies, career plans, or community service.

 Federal Stafford Loans are available to eligible students.
-There are two types of Stafford Loans: Subsidized, for which the government pays the interest while students are in school, and during grace and deferment periods; and Unsubsidized, for which students pay all the interest on the loan.
+There are two types of Stafford Loans: Subsidized, for which the government pays the interest while students are in school, and during grace and deferment periods; and Unsubsidized, for which students pay all the interest on the Ioan.
 Students may defer the interest while enrolled at least half-time.
-Students may receive both types of loans at the same time, if eligible.
-The interest rate on Stafford loans is variable, adjusted annually on July 1, with a cap of 8.25%.
-Students must attend ULV at least half-time to receive Stafford loan funds.
+Students may receive both types of Ioans at the same time, if eligible.
+The fixed interest rate is 6.8% for all Stafford Loans disbursed on or after July 1, 2006.
+Students must attend ULV at least half-time to receive Stafford Ioan funds.